legluondunet/MyLittleLutrisScripts/README.md

 - the code must remain simple to understand so that neophytes can reuse it.

 You can here declare a bug or propose a modification for one of my installation scripts.

+# Supported distributions

+all scripts tested and should be compatible on
+- Ubuntu 18.04 (Debian)
+- Manjaro 18.1.2 (Arch)
+- Fedora 30 ( Red Hat)
+- Solus 4.4